Psychopath vs. Sociopath: What Makes Them Different?

 The DSM-5 lists the following as the major diagnostic criteria for ASPD.

-- Failure to conform to social norms with respect to lawful behaviors, as indicated by repeatedly performing acts that are grounds for arrest.
-This may include things like theft, assault, or vandalism.
+1. Failure to conform to social norms with respect to lawful behaviors, as indicated by repeated acts that are grounds for arrest.
+This may include physical aggression, theft, or vandalism.

-- Deceitfulness, as indicated by repeated lying, use of aliases, or conning others for personal profit or pleasure.
-People with ASPD may be very good at lying and manipulating others.
+2. Deceitfulness, as indicated by repeated lying, use of aliases, or conning others for personal profit or pleasure.
+People with ASPD may be skilled at lying and manipulation.

-- Irritability and aggressiveness, as indicated by repeated physical fights or assaults.
-People with ASPD may be prone to violence.
+4. Irritability and aggressiveness, as indicated by repeated physical fights or severe hostile behavior.

-In popular culture, the term “sociopath” is commonly used to describe characters such as Norman Bates from “Psycho” and Patrick Bateman from “American Psycho.”
+In popular culture, the term “sociopath” is commonly used to label characters such as Norman Bates from “Psycho” and Patrick Bateman from “American Psycho.”
+However, those characters’ behaviors are more properly described under ASPD, as “sociopath” is not an official term recognized by the APA or DSM-5.

 Further Reading